mehulagg/gitlab/doc/user/project/merge_requests/index.md

 ## Close a merge request

-When a merge request is merged, it closes, but you can still view it, and the pipelines associated with it.
 If you decide to permanently stop work on a merge request, GitLab recommends you close the merge request, rather than [delete it](#delete-a-merge-request).
 To close a merge request: